 Why is bitcoin up?
-BTC jumps after El Salvador becomes the first country to make the cryptocurrency legal tender
+El Salvador becomes the first country to make it legal tender

 Another day, another big swing for bitcoin.
 After falling as much as 10% yesterday, bitcoin is up 5% in trading as of the time of this writing.
-So what’s the cause for the swing today?
-A world’s first: bitcoin has become legal tender in a country.
+So what’s the cause for today’s jump?

-As CNBC reports, El Salvador’s Congress voted yesterday to become the first country to adopt bitcoins as legal tender.
-The vote passed by a supermajority in El Salvador’s Congress, with 62 voting for the legalization of bitcoin as a national tender and 22 voting against it.
+As CNBC reports, El Salvador’s Congress voted yesterday to become the first country in the world to adopt bitcoin as legal tender.
+The vote passed by a supermajority, with 62 voting for the legalization of bitcoin as a national tender and 22 voting against it.

 As a result, prices of goods and services in the country can now be shown in bitcoin.
 Also, El Salvador’s government will now allow tax bills to be paid in the cryptocurrency.

-So, will other countries follow suit?
+Will other countries follow suit?
 That’s impossible to predict, but it’s unlikely we’ll see a wave of countries following El Salvador—at least any time soon.

 Shortly after the passage of the bill, El Salvador’s President Nayib Bukele tweeted about its ratification, calling the law historic.